-STRUGGLING WITH PIPE WRENCH, City of Vancouver workman turns oll one of several fire hyopened Friday by Halloween pranksters. outside of near riot in Chinatown ii was "is t is at Twenty-sixth and Main, Police said quiet" Halloween.-Brian Kent photo. police sergeant publicly expressed his confusion about the disappearance of teenage rebels after a oddly peaceful Halloween there in 1959 (Rogers 90).
-In the same year, sociologist Gregory Stone penned an essay entitled Halloween and the Mass Child that considered trickor-treat "a rehearsal for consumership without a rationale."
-Though there existed a brief period where the stinginess of a neighbor would be met with the retribution of a "trick" (typically in the form of petty vandalism), Stone noted that by the late 1950's this practice had been largely forgotten and these children who "didn't know why they were filling their shopping bags."
+STRUGGLING WITH PIPE WRENCH, City of Va couver workman turns off one of several fire h drants opened Friday by Halloween prankster Hydrant is at Twenty-sixth and Main.
+Police sai outside of near riot in Chinatown it was "fairly police sergeant publicly expressed his confusion about the disappearance of teenage rebels after a oddly peaceful Halloween there in 1959 (Rogers 90).
+In the same year, sociologist Gregory Stone penned an essay entitled Halloween and the Mass Child that considered trick-ortreat "a rehearsal for consumership without a rationale."
+Though there existed a brief period where the stinginess of a neighbor would be met with the retribution of a "trick" (typically in the form of petty vandalism), Stone noted that by the late 1950's this practice had been largely forgotten and these children "didn't know why they were filling their shopping bags."
 After interviewing eighteen trick-or-treaters who visited his home in Missouri, he melodramatically asked: